w3f/Grants-Program/applications/msai.md

 Sample screen of users view of how the data will be presented in our implementation can be seen here https://docs.google.com/presentation/d/1XEQ6qtTLwkmc6JgtpytEUJqhh1behskOWh3s4uE1cXw/edit?usp=sharing

-Unlike centralized health platforms, the idea is to store the value-added data on a layer of the blockchain, with anonymous tags such that no user identified private data would be exposed during the whole process and various layers of encryption and anonymity would be provided in subsequent phases.
+Unlike centralized health platforms, the idea is to store the value-added data on a layer of the blockchain.
+With trust being established by the blockchain layer, any blockchain node that provides faulty data will be kicked out and forfiet their staking in the parachains native token.
+With anonymous tags such that no user identified private data would be exposed during the whole process and various layers of encryption and anonymity would be provided in subsequent phases.
 This platform would allow game theory incentives and smart contract based marketplaces for data trading to encourage adoption along with a reference app.